0

 PHOTONE APP?

 A easy tool would certainly be helpful, so this well-reviewed app caught our attention.
-We compared readings on a variety of phones (iPhone 11 to iPhone 15 and Androids- Samsung, Google, Xiaomi) against the PAR meters we use: Apogee's MQ-500 and MQ-510.
-We used a 70gsm plain paper diffuser per Photone's instructions.
+We compared the readings on a variety of phones (iPhone 11 to iPhone 15 and Android - Samsung, Google, Xiaomi) with the PAR meters we use: Apogee's MQ-500 and MQ-510.
+We used a 70gsm plain paper diffuser according to Photone's instructions.

 2. Paid profile worth it.
-As the App uses different light profiles to extrapolate / estimate PAR, buying the 'full spectrum LED' profile meaningfully improved accuracy to within 10 PAR (against aquarium LEDs) Note- we are not affiliated with Photone in any way.
+As the app uses different light profiles to extrapolate / estimate PAR, purchasing the 'Full Spectrum LED' profile significantly improved the accuracy to within 10 PAR (against aquarium LEDs) Note - we are not affiliated with Photone in any way.

 What this means